NickBorgers/Response-to-NIST-on-MFA/Response.md

 This is, at best, prone to misunderstanding.
 At worst, a standard has been defined which allows authentication schemes requiring compromise of a single factor to __to be understood__ as a multi-factor authentication system.

 ## What is the problem?
-The verifier of an OTP is only ever provided with that OTP.
+The verifier of a one-time password (OTP) is only ever provided with that OTP.
 This is the single factor of authentication provided to the verifier.
 [800-63B §5.1.5.2](https://pages.nist.gov/800-63-3/sp800-63b.html#5152-multi-factor-otp-verifiers) recognizes this fact (emphasis mine):
 > Multi-factor OTP verifiers effectively duplicate the process of generating the OTP used by the authenticator, but __without the requirement that a second factor be provided__.

 [§5.1.5.2](https://pages.nist.gov/800-63-3/sp800-63b.html#5152-multi-factor-otp-verifiers) includes a requirement for the verifier to, “when a multi-factor OTP authenticator is being associated with a subscriber account”: